Tisha7353/You-Dont-Know-JS/objects-classes/ch1.md

 2. Use the `JSON.parse(JSON.stringify(..))` round-trip trick -- this only "works" correctly if there are no circular references, and if there are no values in the object that cannot be properly serialized with JSON (such as functions).

 Recently, though, a third option has landed.
-This is not a JS feature, but rather a companion API provided to JS by environments like the web platform.
-Objects can be deep copied now using `structuredClone(..)`[^structuredClone].
+This is not a JS feature, but rather a companion API provided to JS by environments like the web platform.<mark> Objects can be deep copied now using `structuredClone(..)`[^structuredClone].

 ```js
 myObjCopy = structuredClone(myObj);